rimanandy/boston_airbnb_data_analysis/README.md

 listings.csv - it anchors all data about listings.

 **Results**-
-The main observations of the code are published here.
+The main observations of the code are published here in my Medium Blog at  https://medium.com/@nandyrima/airbnb-a-data-driven-story-fbce0c7e0b00.